gilbarbara/react-joyride/docs/props.md

 **stepIndex** `number`
 Setting a number here will turn Joyride into `controlled` mode.

-You'll have to keep an internal state by yourself and update it with the events in the `callback`.
+You'll have to keep an internal state and update it with the events in the `callback`.

 > **Do not use this if you don't need it.**